Efficient Extensional Binary Tries: Canonical binary tries

 Definition set {A} (p: positive) (x: A) (m: tree A) : tree A := match m with | Empty => Nodes (set0 p x) | Nodes m' => Nodes (set' p x m') end. \end{coq}

 Proofs of the fundamental theorems (such as \lstinline{gss} and \lstinline{gso}) are still short and easy: about 25 lines in all, including supporting lemmas.

 Other functions that operate over a single tree remain reasonably easy to write.
-For example, here is the recursive part of the "map_filter" function that applies a function \lstinline{$f$: $A$ $\rightarrow$ option $B$} to a nonempty tree \lstinline{$m$: tree' $A$}: \begin{coq} Fixpoint map_filter' {A B} (f: A -> option B) (m: tree' A) : tree B := match m with | Node001 r => Node Empty None (map_filter' f r) | Node010 x => Node Empty (f x) Empty | Node011 x r => Node Empty (f x) (map_filter' f r) | Node100 l => Node (map_filter' f l) None Empty | Node101 l r => Node (map_filter' f l) None (map_filter' f r) | Node110 l x => Node (map_filter' f l) (f x) Empty | Node111 l x r => Node (map_filter' f l) (f x) (map_filter' f r) end. \end{coq}
+For example, here is the recursive part of the \lst{map_filter} function that applies a function \lstinline{$f$: $A$ $\rightarrow$ option $B$} to a nonempty tree \lstinline{$m$: tree' $A$}: \begin{coq} Fixpoint map_filter' {A B} (f: A -> option B) (m: tree' A) : tree B := match m with | Node001 r => Node Empty None (map_filter' f r) | Node010 x => Node Empty (f x) Empty | Node011 x r => Node Empty (f x) (map_filter' f r) | Node100 l => Node (map_filter' f l) None Empty | Node101 l r => Node (map_filter' f l) None (map_filter' f r) | Node110 l x => Node (map_filter' f l) (f x) Empty | Node111 l x r => Node (map_filter' f l) (f x) (map_filter' f r) end. \end{coq}

-The "Node" function used in the definition above is similar to the "Node" constructor and the "Node'" smart constructor of section~\ref{core}: given a possibly empty left subtree, a possibly absent value, and a possibly empty right subtree, it returns the corresponding tree.
+The \lst{Node} function used in the definition above is similar to the \lst{Node} constructor and the \lst{Node'} pseudoconstructor of section~\ref{core}: given a possibly empty left subtree, a possibly absent value, and a possibly empty right subtree, it returns the corresponding tree.